-IEEE Std 802.16-2017 - IEEE Standard for Air Interface for Broadband Wireless Access Systems
+IEEE Std 802.16-2017—IEEE Standard for Air Interface for Broadband Wireless Access Systems.

 IEEE 802.19: Wireless Coexistence

-IEEE Std 802.19.1-2018 - IEEE Standard for Information technology—Telecommunications and information exchange between systems—Local and metropolitan area networks—Specific requirements—Part 19: Wireless Network Coexistence Methods
+IEEE Std 802.19.1-2018—IEEE Standard for Information Technology—Telecommunications and information exchange between systems—Local and metropolitan area networks—Specific requirements—Part 19: Wireless Network Coexistence Methods.

-IEEE Std 802.19.3-2021 - IEEE Recommended Practice for Local and Metropolitan Area Networks—Part 19: Coexistence Methods for IEEE 802.11 and IEEE 802.15.4 Based Systems Operating in the Sub-1 GHz Frequency Bands
+IEEE Std 802.19.3-2021—IEEE Recommended Practice for Local and Metropolitan Area Networks—Part 19: Coexistence Methods for IEEE 802.11 and IEEE 802.15.4 Based Systems Operating in the Sub-1 GHz Frequency Bands.

 IEEE 802.21: Media Independent Handover Services

-IEEE Std 802.21-2017 - IEEE Standard for Local and metropolitan area networks—Part 21: Media Independent Services Framework
+IEEE Std 802.21-2017—IEEE Standard for Local and metropolitan area networks—Part 21: Media Independent Services Framework.

-IEEE Std 802.21-2017/Cor 1-2017 - IEEE Standard for Local and metropolitan area networks—Part 21: Media Independent Services Framework—Corrigendum 1: Clarification of Parameter Definition in Group Session Key Derivation
+IEEE Std 802.21-2017/Cor 1-2017—IEEE Standard for Local and Metropolitan Area Networks—Part 21: Media Independent Services Framework—Corrigendum 1: Clarification of Parameter Definition in Group Session Key Derivation.

-IEEE Std 802.21.1-2017 - IEEE Standard for Local and metropolitan area networks—Part 21.1: Media Independent Services
+IEEE Std 802.21.1-2017—IEEE Standard for Local and metropolitan area networks—Part 21.1: Media Independent Services.

 IEEE 802.22: Wireless Regional Area Networks

-IEEE Std 802.22-2019 - IEEE Standard - Information Technology-Telecommunications and information exchange between systems-Wireless Regional Area Networks-Specific requirements-Part 22: Cognitive Wireless RAN MAC and PHY specifications: Policies and Procedures for Operation in the Bands that Allow Spectrum Sharing where the Communications Devices May Opportunistically Operate in the Spectrum of Primary Service
+IEEE Std 802.22-2019—IEEE Standard - Information Technology-Telecommunications and information exchange between systems-Wireless Regional Area Networks-Specific requirements-Part 22: Cognitive Wireless RAN MAC and PHY specifications: Policies and Procedures for Operation in the Bands that Allow Spectrum Sharing where the Communications Devices May Opportunistically Operate in the Spectrum of Primary Service.

-IEEE Std 802.15.22.3-2020 - IEEE Standard for Spectrum Characterization and Occupancy Sensing
+IEEE Std 802.15.22.3-2020—IEEE Standard for Spectrum Characterization and Occupancy Sensing.

 TV White Space has not been widely adopted in North America because most of the “white space” spectrum has been auctioned off for commercial cellular, leaving broadcast television packed into the remaining channels.
-The use of CBRS has been adopted for small regional networks, despite the downsides of much shorter range due to the higher frequency band.
+The use of CBRS has been adopted for small regional networks, despite the downsides of a much shorter range due to the higher frequency band.

-Common network model for vertical application networks
+Common Network Model for Vertical Application Networks

 A common foundation of the network architecture for a variety of vertical applications is provided by the IEEE Std 802.1CF-2019 IEEE Recommended Practice for Network Reference Model and Functional Description of IEEE 802 Access Network.

 All communication networks providing the means to connect various communication endpoints (terminals) to the same or different information servers over a shared infrastructure follow the same architectural principles.
-IEEE 802 technologies well support the realization of an access network, that establishes the shared infrastructure allowing to manage the connections of a wide variety of terminals through wired or wireless interfaces to their communication peers, either through bridging in the local area, or through routing by an access router in more widespread networks.
+IEEE 802 technologies support the realization of an access network, which establishes the shared infrastructure, allowing to manage the connections of a wide variety of terminals through wired or wireless interfaces to their communication peers, either through bridging in the local area, or through routing by an access router in more widespread networks.

 Network Reference Model

-Figure 1 below shows the mapping of the IEEE 802 Network Reference Model (NRM) to usual communication network topologies.
-Core of the NRM is the Access Network that connects terminally either directly through bridging or forwards traffic to the access router when the communication peer is behind the same Layer 2 domain.
+Figure 1 shows the mapping of the IEEE 802 NRM to usual communication network topologies.
+The core of the NRM is the Access Network that connects terminally either directly through bridging or forward traffic to the access router when the communication peer is behind the same Layer 2 domain.
 Various control entities support the access network to provide secured and managed connectivity.

-NMS denotes the network management system that provides the functions to configure and to monitor the correct operation of the access network infrastructure.
+NMS denotes the network management system that provides the functions to configure and monitor the correct operation of the access network infrastructure.
 The subscription service is the control entity that deals with the communication demand of the individual terminals.
-It provides authentication to restrict the usage of the access network to only known terminals and provides to the access network the configuration parameters that each of the terminal expects for proper operation.
+It provides authentication to restrict the usage of the access network to only known terminals and provides to the access network the configuration parameters that each of the terminals expects for proper operation.

-Subscription Service is a general term that can mean any function from a traditional operator subscription service to a private network’s authentication and device policy control function.
+Subscription service is a general term that can mean any function from a traditional operator subscription service to a private network’s authentication and device policy control function.